ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Monitoring API Developer's Guide.md

 #### Supported Altibase Versions

-Altibase Monitoring API is supported for Altibase 5.5.1 or above.
+Altibase Monitoring API is supported for Altibase 5.5.1 or later.

 #### Consideration